John Karcis: Pittsburgh Pirates

 Art Rooney had tried to acquire Karcis in 1935, but the deal fell through.
 In July 1936, Rooney finally closed a deal to purchase Karcis for his Pittsburgh Pirates, as the Steelers were then known.
 The Pirates had compiled losing records in each of their prior seasons.
 The 1936 team, with Karcis at fullback, compiled a 6–6 record and finished second in the NFL's Eastern Division.
 Karcis played for Pittsburgh from 1936 until 1938.
 In 1937, he rushed for 513 yards, ranking third in the NFL.

-After the Pirates lost three straight games to open the 1938 season, head coach Johnny "Blood" McNally decided to release Karcis, who was being paid the thenn-hefty sum of $485 per game.
+After the Pirates lost three straight games to open the 1938 season, head coach Johnny Blood decided to release Karcis, who was being paid the then-hefty sum of $485 per game.
 Rather than tell Karcis to his face, Blood arranged for Karcis to be given the wrong departure time for the team's train to an exhibition game in Boston.
 When Karcis arrived at the station, the train carrying the team had already left.
 Karcis called the team's offices and was told that Blood had released him.